 Taiwan is not just known for its night market.
 If you like beaches, you are going to love Kenting.
 Located in Pingtung which is at the southern of Taiwan, Kenting is a popular place for beach lovers especially for its beaches which are clear swimming pools created by nature.
-Remember to bring a fast charge power bank before you go for a short weekend getaway!

 How to go from Kaohsiung Airport

 We arrived at Kaohsiung airport and were about to take a bus to Kenting when we saw this uncle who was offering his transport services to Kenting.
 If you manage to clock at least 4 people in his minivan, he offers NT$400 each (SGD$17) to Kenting straight to your hotel/guest house.